Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes1.md

 The third step is Abstraction(work up): it includes 2 parts: 1.Make all requirements connact to the Product Level 2.Break down all requirements to Function Level.

+From my point of view, RAM the author points out is really useful for the solving the direct need in industry.
+In addition, i am sure that the evolution of RAM will go on, incorporating explicit support for requirements estimation, risk analysis, prioritization and requirements packaging into development practice.

 ----------------------------------------------------------------------------------------------------------------------------------------